Learn How To Pickle Vegetables The Easy Way

 Quick pickling is a great way to extend the life of fresh vegetables.
 Throughout the gardening season, when produce is bountifully available, this method will serve you well.

-You can quick pickle the excess veggies that you have around and enjoy them over the next few months, rather than throwing them in the garbage.
+You can quick pickle the excess veggies that you have around and enjoy them over the next few weeks, rather than throwing them in the garbage.

 It is very simple to do.
 If there is salt, sugar, herbs or spices in your recipe, add them to the jar.